NickCH-K/CVRoller/README.md

 How to Use CVRoller
 ====================
 1. Ensure that you have installed Python, as well as the `citeproc-py` and `pypandoc` packages (both available via `pip`). `pypandoc` also requires that you install `pandoc`, which can be done with the `pypandoc` package itself (see `help(pypandoc)`), installed separately, or if you install `pypandoc` from Anaconda, `pandoc` will be automatically installed.
 2. If you want to output PDF files, also ensure that you have installed a LaTeX-to-PDF processor like PDFLatex.
 The processor should be callable from the command line.
+Similarly, if you want to use ORCID to get your citations, make sure you have the `orcid` package installed (also available via `pip`).
 3. Read the Instruction files `LayoutInstructions.md` and `CVDataInstructions.md` to see how to construct your CVRoller Layout file and your file(s) of CV data.
 Also see the files in the `example` folder for guidance.
 4. Create a CVRoller Layout file and save it as `layout.txt` (for the moment, this exact name is required).
 Put it in a folder.
 5. Create any data files you may want - spreadsheets, JSON files, .bib, profile images, etc., and put them in the same folder.